rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 Please note this binding is unofficial and not endorsed by Viessmann in any way.

-This binding has been developed against 3.3.0 stable release and is not supported for 3.4.0 milestone builds.

 Requirements
 ------------

-This binding requires OpenHAB 3.3
+This binding requires OpenHAB 3.4

 Supported Devices
 ----------------